Insta360Develop/Desktop-MediaSDK-Cpp/README.md

   If the performance output frame rate, the resolution size can be reduced.

-### Get spliced data
+### Get stitched data

- The currently supported format for spliced data is RGBA.
+ The currently supported format for stitched data is RGBA.

- You can get the spliced video picture by setting `SetStitchRealTimeDataCallback` this callback interface.
+ You can get the stitched video picture by setting `SetStitchRealTimeDataCallback` this callback interface.
 It is recommended not to perform time-consuming operations in this callback.
 The reference code is as follows:

 ```c++
 stitcher->SetStitchRealTimeDataCallback([&](uint8_t* data[4], int linesize[4], int width, int height, int format, int64_t timestamp) {